getify/Functional-Light-JS/manuscript/ch9.md

 .map( guard )
 ```

 The result of this mapping is an array of functions that are ready to compose (actually, pipe, in this listed order).
-We could spread this array to `pipe(..)`, but since we're already doing list operations, let's do it with a `reduce(..)`, using the session value from `getCurrentSession()` as the initial value:
+We could spread this array to `pipe(..)`, but because we're already doing list operations, let's do it with a `reduce(..)`, using the session value from `getCurrentSession()` as the initial value:

 ```js
 .reduce(